epfl-ada/emoji-ambiguity/README.md

 `cd notebooks` <br>
 `jupyter notebook`

 4. Select "Cells -> Run all".
-The figures will be displayed in the browser and saved in emoji-ambiguity/figures folder.
+The figures and table with emoji categories and their descriptions will be displayed in the browser, figures will be saved in emoji-ambiguity/figures folder.

 ### Cite us
 Please cite as: